vippsas/vipps-magento/docs/Documentation.md

 ![Screenshot of Checkout Settings](images/cancellation_settings.png)

 ## Order processing

 Please refer to the Magento official documentation to learn more about [order processing](https://docs.magento.com/user-guide/sales/order-processing.html) and [order management](https://docs.magento.com/m2/ce/user_guide/sales/order-management.html).

 ### Quote Processing Flow

-The quote is an offer and if the user accepts it (by checking out) it converts to order.
+The quote is an offer.
+The user accepts the offer when checking out, and it is converted to an order.

-When payment has been initiated (customer redirected to Vipps) Magento creates a new record on `Vipps Quote Monitoring` page and starts tracking a Vipps order.
+When the payment has been initiated (customer redirected to Vipps), Magento creates a new record on the *Quote Monitoring* page and starts tracking a Vipps order.
-To do that Magento has a cron job that runs by schedule/each 10 min.
+To do that, Magento has a cron job that runs by schedule/each 10 minutes.

 You can find this page under the *System* > *Vipps* menu.
-Under *Store* > *Sales* > *Payment Methods* > *Vipps* > *Cancellation*, you can find appropriate configuration settings.
+For the cancellation configuration settings, see *Store* > *Sales* > *Payment Methods* > *Vipps* > *Cancellation*.

 1. When a payment is initiated, a new record is created on the Vipps *Quote Monitoring* page with status `New`.
-   - In case of "Regular Payment" order immediately placed on Magento side with status "new/pending/payment review" (depends on appropriate configuration)
+   - For a "Regular Payment", the order is immediately placed on the Magento side with status *new*, *pending*, or *payment review*, depending on the configuration.

-1. Magento polls Vipps for orders to process by cron.
+1. Magento regularly (by cron) polls Vipps for orders to process.
-1. When order was accepted on Vipps side, Magento is trying to place an order and marks a record as `Placed`
+1. When an order is accepted on Vipps side, Magento tries to place the order and marks a record as `Placed`
-   - In case of "Regular Payment" Magento order moved to status "processing"
+   - For a "Regular Payment", the Magento order is moved to status `Processing`.

-1. When order was cancelled on Vipps side, Magento marks such record as `Cancelled`
+1. When an order is cancelled on the Vipps side, Magento marks such record as `Cancelled`.
-   - Cancel order on Magento side if it was previously placed.
+   - The order is canceled on the Magento side, if it was previously placed.

-1. If order has not been accepted on Vipps side within some period of time so it marked as expired, Magento marks it as `Expired`
+1. If an order has not been accepted on the Vipps side within some period of time, it marked as expired.
+Magento subsequently marks the order as `Expired`.
-   - Cancel order on Magento side if it was placed before.
+   - The order is canceled on the Magento side, if it was previously placed.

-1. If order has not been yet accepted on Vipps side and has not been expired yet, Magento marks it as `Processing`.
-Appropriate message added on record details page.
+1. If an order has not been yet been accepted on the Vipps side and has not yet expired, Magento marks it as `Processing`.
+An appropriate message is added on *Record details* page.
-1. If order accepted on Vipps side but an error occurred during order placement on Magento side, such record marks as `Processing`.
-Appropriate message added on record details page.
+1. If an order has been accepted on the Vipps side, but an error has occurred during order placement on Magento side, such record marks as `Processing`.
+An appropriate message is added on record details page.
-1. Magento is trying to process the same record `3` times and when it failed after `3` times such record marks as `Place Failed`.
+1. Magento will attempt to process a record three times.
+After it fails three times, the record is marked as `Place Failed`.
-1. It is possible to specify that Magento has to cancel Vipps order automatically when appropriate Magento quote was failed so that client's money released.
-See `Store -> Sales -> Payment Methods -> Vipps -> Cancellation`
+1. It is possible to specify that Magento must cancel a Vipps order automatically when an appropriate Magento quote has failed, so that client's money released.
+See *Store* > *Sales* > *Payment Methods* > *Vipps* > *Cancellation*.
-1. If it is specified that Magento has to cancel all failed quotes then Magento fetches all records marked as `Place Failed`, cancel them and marks as `Cancelled`
+1. If it is specified that Magento must cancel all failed quotes, then Magento fetches all records marked as `Place Failed`, cancels them, and marks them as `Cancelled`.

-Here is a diagram of the process
+Here is a diagram of the process:

 ![Screenshot of Quote Processing Flow](images/quote-monitoring-flow.png)